 4. Have the authors identified and taken into account confounding factors?

 The authors identify that prior presentations to Primary Care services could affect the groups but this is not able to be accounted for.

 Yes – patients were followed up until discharge or death.

 6. Do you believe the results?

-The authors identify some factors that may skew the results – for example, patients admitted on first presentation are likely to be more acutely unwell and therefore it may make that group appear to have worse outcomes.
-Also, information about previous treatment/antibiotics could have an impact the outcomes too.
+The authors identify some factors that may skew the results – for example, patients admitted on the first presentation are likely to be more acutely unwell and therefore it may make that group appear to have worse outcomes.
+Also, information about previous treatment/antibiotics could have an impact on the outcomes too.

 8. Do the results fit in with the other available evidence?

 It is reassuring to think that discharging a child with meningitis or septicaemia does not affect that child’s overall outcome.
 However, some more information about the initial clinical encounter would have been helpful – for example, the patient’s initial clinical symptoms, observations, and investigations/results.

 My first impression of this study was that it showed ED physicians are often missing sepsis and meningitis in children (25%!), but as the above comment points out its impossible to know what portion of the children who later received a diagnosis of sepsis met the criteria on their first visit.
 It does sound a cautionary note about sending home children whose initial presentation doesn’t seem to reflect serious illness.
 Is there some criteria that would have allowed us to identify at initial presentation who was likely to go on to develop serious illness?
 What percentage of those with similar initial presentations did not go on to develop a more serious illness?
 I note that the children that were sent home initially had “lower triage scores”; does this somehow affect the results related to similar progression and outcomes when compared with the children who received a diagnosis of serious illness on first presentation?

 Hi – I’m not sure about the premise of this study!